Your todo list:

 Flare Play left variation

-For the left head up the thin crack and hand traverse left, make an insecure move up to a bolt and then lieback a rounded rail.
-Exciting but safe.
+For the left head up the thin crack and hand traverse left, make an insecure move up to a bolt and then lieback a rounded rail, a green or red Camelot might go in the flare above the bolt.

 For the right crack instead of the hand traverse left, continue the steep thin crack with difficult to place but good pro.
-When it looks really really hard to continue, lean-fall-reach to the right using a small dark knob for a foothold to another left slanting hand crack.
+When it looks really really hard to continue, go right to a left slanting hand crack above.

-Both ways finish on a 5.9ish pain full fist crack.
+Both ways finish on a nice 5.9 fist crack.

 Pretty typical fun exciting Josh climbing.

-Descend via single rope rappel from the anchor above Highway Man / Tecate if they haven't been chopped or scramble off southeast slabs.
+Descend via single rope rappel from the anchor above Highway Man / Tecate or scramble off southeast slabs.

 A light rack of stoppers and cams.
-Have a 3.5" piece for the upper crack.
-Pro above the bolt on the left way is achieved in a very flared and grainy 2-3" crack.
+Have a 3.5" piece (#3 Camelot) for the upper crack.
+Pro above the bolt on the left way is achieved in a very flared and grainy 1-2" crack.
 The right way could use some tiny stoppers and small to med aliens.
 The fixed pin shown in Randy's guide was gone as of Feb' 07.
-Gear belay or redirect to use bolt anchor near The Highwayman.
+Gear belay in a hidden crack with tiny cams or redirect to use bolt anchor near The Highwayman

 Dec 29, 2012